IgniteUI/igniteui-docfx/en/components/hierarchicalGrid/hierarchical_grid_load_on_demand.md

 ### Hierarchical Grid Setup

-Next what we would do is setup our hierarchical grid and connect it to our remote service provider.
+What we would do next, is setup our hierarchical grid and connect it to our remote service provider.

 #### Template defining

-We will define first owr hierarchical grid template with the levels of hierarchy that we expect to have.
-We know that our root grid [`primaryKey`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html#primarykey) for the customers is their `CustomerID`, for their orders on the first level `OrderID` and respectively for order details `ProductID`.
-Knowing also each database table and their keys we can use this information to define our initial template:
+First we will define owr hierarchical grid template with the levels of hierarchy that we expect to have.
+We know that our root grid [`primaryKey`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html#primarykey) for the customers is their `CustomerID`, for their orders on the first level -  `OrderID` and respectively for order details - `ProductID`.
+Knowing also each database table and their keys, we can use this information to define our initial template:

 ```html
 <igx-hierarchical-grid #hGrid [primaryKey]="'CustomerID'" [autoGenerate]="false" [height]="'600px'" [width]="'100%'">